 Prepare the cinnamon & sugar mixture and then roll the cookie dough in the mixture, making sure to coat every side.

 Set 2 cookies on a baking sheet and bake for about 15 minutes at 375°F.

 Remove from oven and allow to cool.
 While the cookies are cooling, prepare the frosting.
 If you are anything like me you will want to pick one up just to marvel at how colossal they are!

 Cinnamon Marshmallow Frosting

 I have to tell you, this is one of the best-tasting frostings I have ever made!
 The perfect amount of cinnamon paired with rich marshmallow and cream cheese!
 To make this just add all the ingredients (including confectioners sugar) to a bowl and using a hand-held mixer, mix until creamy.
 It will start out very dry and crumbly, but don’t let that alarm you!
-Once the cream cheese and marshmallow filling start absorbing the confectioners’ sugar, it will be smooth and glorious.
+Once the cream cheese and marshmallow fluff start absorbing the confectioners’ sugar, it will be smooth and glorious.

 I used about 1/4 cup of the frosting on each cookie sandwich, but feel free to use more if you love ooey-gooey deliciousness!

 Sidenote: if you want the frosting runnier, use 2 cups of confectioners’ sugar.
 If you want it thicker, use more confectioners’ sugar.
 Because of the variance of humidity across the nation this time of year (some areas are dry and cool and some are still warm and rainy!) you will want to make sure you have the perfect consistency for your cookie sandwich.
 If you use my tips for runnier vs. thicker you should be all set!

 After the frosting is added, smooth it out with an offset spatula.
 I don’t smooth it all the way to end edge because I love that glorious moment when you press the cookies together and see the frosting spilling out!